jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 During that time also, there was a youth culture around underground dance music which was becoming massive and so it became harder for the radio stations and labels to ignore the growing trend, which helped contribute to it becoming more popular in that sense.

-Another good example is the band the Scissor Sisters.
-They were ignored but the stations were forced to play a record that went to no. 1 and became massive, because it was number 1 everywhere else.
+Another good example is the band, Scissor Sisters.
+They were ignored but the stations were forced to play a record that went to number 1 and became massive, because it was number 1 everywhere else.
 Today is also a very different landscape for releasing new music... there are artists that exist purely on the internet and get their start that way.

 We always stayed true to ourselves though, asking ourselves if we are truly happy with the music we are making and seeing how it makes us feel, rather than asking “is this the right length” or “does it have a catchy chorus”.
 If we did that, we would find it really difficult to get up there and play those songs year after year.